Channingss/PaddleDetection/README_en.md

 - [Objects365 2019 Challenge champion model](docs/featured_model/champion_model/CACascadeRCNN.md)
 - [Best single model of Open Images 2019-Object Detction](docs/featured_model/champion_model/OIDV5_BASELINE_MODEL.md)
 - [Practical Server-side detection method](configs/rcnn_enhance/README_en.md): Inference speed on single V100 GPU can reach 20FPS when COCO mAP is 47.8%.
+- [Large-scale practical object detection models](docs/featured_model/LARGE_SCALE_DET_MODEL_en.md): Large-scale practical server-side detection pretrained models with 676 categories are provided for most application scenarios, which can be used not only for direct inference but also finetuning on other datasets.

 ## License